Ashkan-Yaldaie/thesis/documents/Thesis.md

 This way the temperature will be checked regularly and in response, the socket number 2 that is connected to an air conditioner will be switched on when the room temperature is above 24°C.

+The cron table is also used for the final part of this subchapter which is controlling a socket with timer.
+Since all the preparations are done the only thing that is needed is to enter the following lines to the cron table.

+`00 16 * * * /bin/bash -l /home/pi/sockets.sh 3 on`
+`00 08 * * * /bin/bash -l /home/pi/sockets.sh 3 off`

+This will switch on the socket number 3 that is connected to the Christmas lights at 16:00 and switch them off at 08:00.

+The tasks related to controlling the sockets by using home temperature and timer are completed in this subchapter.
+Their automation description can be found in the chapter devoted to the creation of a graphical user interface.

 #### Voice control

 There are some challenges in the way of building a smart home, one of them is to discover a way to control the home devices.
 Of course, some routine tasks can be automated like turning on the air conditioner when the home temperature rises or to turn on/off the fish tank's air pump at the specific time.
 But what about turning on the printer in the other room while working with a laptop or to turn off the desktop PC in the bedroom while cooking in the kitchen.
 It is necessary to have some sort of controlling scheme for the smart home.